jyanqa/NADE-prerequisite-prediction/README.md

 ## Dataset
 - Fredin's thesis
 - Mooc-data
-    - candidates: labels (1 if the candidates is a learning concepts, doubly annotated), k-gams information, text
+    - candidates: labels (1 if the candidates is a learning concepts, doubly annotated), k-gams information, text = a list of learning concepts
-    - captions: courses_id, caption text, pos tags
+    - captions: courses_id, caption in text, pos tags
-    - courses > videos >
+    - courses =  a list of videos = a list of captions
 - Mewsli-9
 - University Course
     - courses: name, courses' description in text
-    - learning concepts, preqs relations
+    - general list of:  learning concepts, preqs relations, numer of annotators